chankh/donkeycar-sagemaker/README.md

 <img src="images/iot-certificates.png">

 After AWS IoT has created the certificates, you need to download all these certificates into your donkeycar.
+For the root CA for AWS IoT, you will have to download **Amazon Root CA 1** since we are using Amazon Trusted Services Endpoint for connection.
 Click **Activate** to enable this certificate.
 Click **Attach a policy** to attach a policy so that our donkeycar has the right permission to access the platform.

 <img src="images/iot-certificates-2.png">